AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 {style="table-layout:auto"}

-## Step 7: Migrate projects and components
+## Step 8: Migrate projects and components

 The Component migration area in Adobe Analytics allows you to migrate projects and components from Adobe Analytics to Customer Journey Analytics.

 For more information, see [Prepare to migrate components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration).

+## Step 9: Get started with Customer Journey Analytics

+Before you begin using Customer Journey Analytics, complete the steps outlined in [Customer Journey Analytics Getting Started](/help/getting-started/cja-getting-started.md).